EgiLui/governance-app/README.md

 ---

-## 📜 License
+## 🔐 Legal & Usage

-This project is licensed under the [MIT License](LICENSE).
+This project is **not licensed for reuse or redistribution**.

-You are free to use, modify, and distribute it with proper attribution.
+Please see the [NOTICE.md](./NOTICE.md) file for full copyright and usage terms.

 ---

 ## 🤝 Contributions

 This is a personal learning and strategy-focused project.
 Feedback is welcome.
-Contributions will be considered after the MVP is complete.
+External contributions may be considered after the MVP is complete.

 ---